rocky-linux/documentation/docs/books/admin_guide/14-special-authority.md

 SGID can be used not only for executable binary file/program, but also for directories, but it is rarely used.

-* Ordinary users must have rwx permissions on the directory;
+* Ordinary users must have rwx permissions on the directory.
 * For files created by ordinary users in this directory, the default owner group is the owner group of the directory.

 For example: